soubhiksanyal/RingNet/README.md

 More details on our NoW benchmark dataset, 3D face reconstruction challenge can be found in our [project page](https://ringnet.is.tue.mpg.de).
 A pdf preprint is also available on the [project page](https://ringnet.is.tue.mpg.de).

+* **Update**: Add demo to build a texture for the reconstructed mesh from the input image.

 * **Update**: NoW Dataset is divided into Test set and Validation Set. **Ground Truth scans** are available for the Validation Set.
 Please Check our [project page](https://ringnet.is.tue.mpg.de) for more details.

 * **Update**: We have released a **PyTorch implementation of the decoder FLAME with dynamic conture loading** which can be directly used for training networks.
 Please check [FLAME_PyTorch](https://github.com/soubhiksanyal/FLAME_PyTorch) for the code.